 Children's area

-Every day at 21.00 / results of the interactive game
+THU–SUN at 21.00 results of the interactive game and prizes for the fastest participants

 On Friday, Saturday and Sunday, storyteller Jaak will share his amazing fairytales under the oak tree.

-We are also setting up an interactive game on the festival area where you can test your orienteering skills.
+We are also setting up an interactive game on the festival area where you can test your orienteering skills and knowledge about the festival.
 All children and child-minded individuals who have a smartphone and Internet access can take part.
 Every evening, we summarise the results and invite the players to join us at the children’s area at 21.00 where we acknowledge the best players.

 Every evening at 21.30 we end the day with our popular clean-up competition.
 The most successful participants will be rewarded.

 We’ve also set up a baby tent for parents with small children, where they can feed and change their babies comfortably.
 You can hide there with your little one if the festival buzz becomes a bit too much.
-The tent is furnished in collaboration with the local Viljandi community and Päikesekillu Perekeskus.
+The tent is furnished in collaboration with the local community.

 Do’s and don’ts for festival guests with children:

-• Get a sticker for your child from the ticket tent where you can write their name and your contact details in case you part your ways unexpectedly.
+- Get a sticker for your child from the ticket tent where you can write their name and your contact details in case you part your ways unexpectedly.
 If this were to happen, ask them to go to the meetup point under the oak tree in the children’s area.
-Show your child the meetup point, so you have a place you both know where you can always find each other if you get lost in the festival buzz!

-• Don’t let your children climb on electric cables, these are not climbing ropes or swings.
+- Don’t let your children climb on electric cables, these are not climbing ropes or swings, even for the lightest little climbers.

-• The walls of Castle Hill are dangerous and are not meant for climbing.
+- The walls of Castle Hill are dangerous and are not meant for climbing.
+Even if the climber has done it many times before and nothing has ever happened.

 NB!
 Please remember that we don’t provide babysitting service, so keep an eye on your children.